typehero/typehero/challenges/typeof/prompt.md

 ### `typeof` Is Most Useful For Complex Types

-TypeScript keyword that you put before a JavaScript _identifier_ like a variable name.
+`typeof` is a TypeScript keyword that you put before a JavaScript _identifier_ like a variable name.
 Let's say you have this function in your codebase:

 ```ts
 const createPoint = (x: number, y: number) => ({ x, y });